-The CHURCH (St. Peter,) has a nave, south aisle, chancel, and a short tower; and in the same enclosure, there was a chapel dedicated to All Saints standing in 1493.
-The living is a discharged vicarage, valued in the King's Book at £7.
-6s.
-8d., and consolidated with the rectory of East Rudham.
-Lord Charles Townshend is patron, and also impropriator of the rectorial tithes.
+The CHURCH (St. Peter) has a nave, south aisle, chancel, and a low square tower with three bells.
+The chancel contains a piscina and a harmonium.
+A chapel dedicated to All Saints was standing in the churchyard in 1493.
+The discharged vicarage, valued in the King's Book at £7 6s.
+8d., is now consolidated with that of East Rudham.

 These pages are for personal use only.
 They may not be copied, and the links within them may not be harvested for use on your own web pages.
 Please see the Copyright Notice.